Top Greek islands & Mainland Destinations

 The first written source for the myth of Atlantis came from the Athenian philosopher Plato (427- 437) BC, explaining that the people of Atlantis lived peacefully in a prosperous island beyond the Pillars of Hercules (in antiquity, the Pillars of Hercules were the narrow passages of Gibraltar), so it is assumed that Atlantis was probably located somewhere between Europe and America, maybe in the Atlantic Ocean.
 However, it is doubted that such an advanced civilization, like the one described by Plato, every existed as back in the past as it is mentioned.

 The story of Atlantis was conveyed to Solon by Egyptian priests in one of his trips in Egypt, as says Plato.
 Likewise, Plato describes the story of Atlantis in his dialogues Critias and Timaeus.
 Among the impressive things that Solon heard from the priest was that the Atlantians originally had divine powers but gradually lost them.
 As they were left only with human powers, they decided to go against other prosperous islands.
-So, they traveled all around the Mediterranean and conquered many places, until they were defeated by the Athenians.
+So, they travelled all around the Mediterranean and conquered many places, until they were defeated by the Athenians.
 Eventually, the anger of the gods for the arrogance of the Atlantians lead to their punishment and vanished Atlantis in one night, leaving only masses of mud behind.

 As historians have noticed, the Minoan settlement of Akrotiri, discovered on the island of Santorini, was a developed settlement which was destroyed around 1,500 BC due to the strong eruption of Santorini volcano.
 The strength of this volcanic eruption was so powerful that the tsunami waves in the Aegean Sea reached and destroyed the Minoan settlements of northern Crete.
 The description of Plato for the destruction of the mythological island of Atlantis has many common points with the story of the Minoan Akrotiri, which also disappeared without leaving any trace.